Ecomedia

+Eco Media bridges an appreciation for nature and preserving it, raising awareness on the importance of taking care of our environment and how we can do that in our new digital age.

 History

 The field of ecomedia is still developing and remains mainly an academic discourse.
-It can be considered a subgroup of media studies, and it crosses the bounds of traditionally “single media” disciplines like literature, art history, and music.
+It can be considered a subgroup of media studies, and it crosses the bounds of traditionally "single media" disciplines like literature, art history, and music.

 The website EcomediaStudies.org was created in 2009 by Steve Rust and Salma Monani as a forum to generate conversation about ecomedia and to make a space for people writing about ecomedia to publish their work.
-The website’s creators sketch the history of their field as developing out of “the 2009 Association for the Study of Literature and Environment (ASLE) conference in Victoria, British Columbia” which featured a special session and several panels on Ecological Media.
+The website's creators sketch the history of their field as developing out of "the 2009 Association for the Study of Literature and Environment (ASLE) conference in Victoria, British Columbia" which featured a special session and several panels on Ecological Media.
 Although the website has since been shut down, due to the creators wanting to focus on promoting the study of ecomedia, the website is still up and holds a significant amount of information about ecomedia and its development.

 In 2015 Rust and Monani, along with Sean Cubitt, edited and published Ecomedia: Key Issues (Key Issues in Environment and Sustainability), a book that outlines the important factors at stake in ecomedia studies by looking from various theoretical perspectives at the interactions of environmental issues and media.
 The text covers multiple types of media with chapters on photography, cinema, newspaper strips, radio, television, mapping systems, advertising, and video games.

 Since then, two peer-reviewed journals have emerged in the field of ecomedia studies: the open-access Media+Environment, edited by Alenda Chang, Adrian Ivakhiv, and Janet Walker, and published by the University of California Press, and the Journal of Environmental Media, edited by Hunter Vaughan and published by Intellect.
 Both emerged from a week-long 2017 workshop led by Ivakhiv, Vaughan, Walker, and Jim Schwoch, at the Rachel Carson Center in Munich.